 Pairing the grilled cheese with tomato soup can be a nice winter meal, but other pairings can also work.
 Switch plain tomato soup with a roasted tomato soup, or a tomato and roasted red pepper soup.
 Try grilled cheese with fresh tomato slices and basil.

 While getting your kids to eat more gourmet might be a challenge, the nutritional benefits might be well worth the work of cleverly incorporating new ingredients into your kids' meals.
-For lots more information on cooking for kids, see the links on the next page.
+For lots more information on cooking for kids, see the links below.